How Much Does Roof Repair Cost?

 We can help you meet professional roofers near you to get real quotes today.

-Flat roof repair costs
+Flat roof repairs

-Sagging roof repair costs
+Sagging roof repairs costs

 Some homes can develop a sag, where the ridge bows in the middle below the height at the gable ends.
 This can happen for different reasons, for example, if the roof tiles were replaced at some point with a heavier alternative which has slowly weighed down the timber frame supporting the roof.
-If this is the case, additional joists or rafters can be added to shore up the additional weight, which can cost between £1,000 and £2,000 depending on how many are needed.
+Sagging roof repair costs can vary - if extra weight is the problem, additional joists or rafters can be added to shore up the additional weight, which can cost between £1,000 and £2,000 depending on how many are needed.
 Sometimes, a roof can sag because it has become waterlogged and the internal structure is irreparably damaged.
 If this is the case, the entire roof will need to be replaced, which can cost anywhere from £5,000 to £12,000 depending on the size of the property.